Recently Completed: Turnpike Road Reconstruction

 Turnpike Road is an urban minor arterial roadway connecting Frederick Boulevard to downtown Portsmouth and the Elizabeth River Tunnel (ERT) project, previously known as the Midtown Tunnel.
 When the ERT project permanently closed Harbor Drive in summer 2014, Turnpike Road became a viable route option to connect to I-264 and the Downtown and Midtown tunnels.
-Current average daily traffic is 13,000, and is expected to rise to 18,800 by 2017.
+The average daily traffic is expected to reach almost 5,000 vehicles by the year 2020.

 This project will be completed in phases, with segments of Turnpike Road closed during each phase.
 Signed detours will be in place during construction, which will allow the travelling public to reach their designated locations on Turnpike Road.